tesla-project/tip/README.md

 	* USE_HTTP: If "1", TIP will listen for http requests.
 Otherwhise, HTTPS requests are expected.
 Disabling HTTPS may cause problems with authentication.
     * SSL_PATH: Path where required certificates and keys are stored.
-    * SSL_KEY: Filename of the TIP private key.
+    * SERVER_KEY: Filename of the TIP private key.
 This file must exist in SSL_PATH.
+If a secret is provided, it has preference over this environment variable.
-    * SSL_CERT: Filename of the TIP certificate.
+    * SERVER_CERT: Filename of the TIP certificate.
 This file must exist in SSL_PATH.
+If a secret is provided, it has preference over this environment variable.
-    * SSL_CA_CERT: Filename of the CA trusted chain used to validate the certificates.
+    * SERVER_CA: Filename of the CA trusted chain used to validate the certificates.
 This file must exist in SSL_PATH.
+If a secret is provided, it has preference over this environment variable.
+    * CLIENT_KEY: Filename of the client TIP private key.
+This file must exist in SSL_PATH.
+If a secret is provided, it has preference over this environment variable.
+    * CLIENT_CERT: Filename of the client TIP certificate.
+This file must exist in SSL_PATH.
+If a secret is provided, it has preference over this environment variable.
+    * CLIENT_CA: Filename of the client CA trusted chain used to validate the certificates.
+This file must exist in SSL_PATH.
+If a secret is provided, it has preference over this environment variable.
     * AUTH_REQUESTS: Enable or disable authentication of incoming requests.
 If "1", the clients must provide a valid certificate for a Plugin in the institution of the TIP (see access restrictions).
 If "0", no authentication is performed.
     * KEY_POOL_ENABLED: Enable or disable the use of a pool of keys.
 When enabled, the key is taken from a random position of a pool of KEY_POOL_SIZE keys instead of generating a new one (performance increase).
 Otherwise a new key is always generated for each new user.
     * KEY_POOL_SIZE: Size of the pool of keys.